itzg/docker-minecraft-server/minecraft-server/README.md

 ## Looking for a Bedrock Dedicated Server

-For Minecraft clients running on consoles, mobile, or native Windows, then you'll need to use this image instead:
+For Minecraft clients running on consoles, mobile, or native Windows, you'll need to use this image instead:

 [itzg/minecraft-bedrock-server](https://hub.docker.com/r/itzg/minecraft-bedrock-server)